Appdynamics/prometheus-extension/README.md

 1. Java JRE 1.8 or above

-2. (Optional) AWS Account with access to an AMP Wokspaces - only required if accessing AMP
+2. (Optional) AWS IAM Role with access to an AMP Workspace - only required if accessing AMP

 3. AppDynamics controller with appropriate Analytics licence.